 Samsung Galaxy Watch v Gear S3: Price

-With the Galaxy Watch the new kid on the block, it's only natural that its price point is set to be higher than the two-year-old Gear S3.
-However, the difference isn't as great as you might imagine β for now.
+With the Galaxy Watch the new kid on the block, it's only natural that its price point is set to be higher than the Gear S3, which has been out for nearly three years.
+However, the difference isn't as great as you might imagine.

-If that's too much for you to take, you can still pick up the Gear S3 Frontier and Classic through Samsung and other retailers for Β£299.99, with the LTE Frontier still priced at Β£399.99.
-As we drift into the holiday season, though, expect some big discounts for you to take advantage of.
+If that's too much for you to take, you can still pick up the Gear S3 Frontier through Samsung and other retailers for Β£229, with the LTE available for slightly more on retailers such as Amazon.